danielmc21/thefinancescientist/README.md

 # The A.I.
 Station (Article section):

 [Learn Data Science for Free (for your New Year Resolutions)](https://www.linkedin.com/pulse/learn-data-science-free-your-new-year-resolutions-morales-ch%25C3%25A1vez)

-Jan 2021 - An article where I share how to learn Data Science.

 [A.I. in Finance (but easy) - Part I](https://www.linkedin.com/pulse/ai-finance-easy-part-i-daniel-morales-chávez/)